2016 is coming to an end and it’s been a great year for the podcast.

 It will be the exact processes that I used when building the initial podcast as well as tactics and processes taught to me by the world’s best (and most profitable) podcasters.

-We’ll break down how to get guests, what to talk about, how to structure the show, how to make money from the show, how to build a mailing list from a show, and how to automate or systematize every single step so that you spend basically no time focusing on it but it continues to grow week after week.
+We’ll break down how to get guests, what to talk about, how to structure the show, how to make money from the show, how to build a mailing list from a show, how to promote affiliate products, like Thrivecart, and how to automate or systematize every single step so that you spend basically no time focusing on it but it continues to grow week after week.